 The Basic Appraisal Procedures Course is a 30-hour introductory appraisal course that meets the standards set forth by The Appraisal Foundation's required core curriculum.
-(Click here for a topic matrix).
+Course Topic Matrix.

 The course covers the valuation process including defining the appraisal problem, collecting and selecting data, describing the subject property, the three traditional approaches to value (cost approach, sales comparison approach, and income approach), reconciliation, communicating the appraisal results, and sample completed appraisals.
 This course represents a critical piece of the knowledge foundation that is required for a student to begin their appraisal career.

 For each chapter in the course there are key vocabulary words, examples, quizzes, and exams that are provided to reinforce important concepts and test the students' knowledge.

 In order to receive your Course Completion Certificate for the Basic Procedures course, you must successfully complete (with a score of 75 percent or greater) each of the exams and one final exam.

 The final exam must be taken under the supervision of a proctor.
 The guidelines for identifying and utilizing a qualified proctor are provided under the Testing link above.

 Additionally, the student must submit an affidavit certifying that the person receiving credit for the course is the same person who took the course.
 All exams are taken on the Internet, and the exams are instantly graded.